dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 ### Metrics.Gauge instrument

-<xref:System.Diagnostics.Metrics> now provides the `Gauge` <!--<xref:<xref:System.Diagnostics.Metrics.Gauge>--> instrument according to the OpenTelemetry specification.
+<xref:System.Diagnostics.Metrics> now provides the <xref:<xref:System.Diagnostics.Metrics.Gauge> instrument according to the OpenTelemetry specification.
 The `Gauge` instrument is designed to record non-additive values when changes occur.
 For example, it can measure the background noise level, where summing the values from multiple rooms would be nonsensical.
 The `Gauge` instrument is a generic type that can record any value type, such as `int`, `double`, or `decimal`.

 The following example demonstrates using the the `Gauge` instrument.